India’s New Labour Codes 2025: Key Changes and New Additions

 The financial sector is one of the most regulated industries globally.
 Banks, insurance providers, and investment houses have to adhere to a plethora of national and international regulations.
 These range from anti-money laundering legislation, tax laws, and employee welfare codes.
 The introduction of newer financial technologies (FinTech) has also introduced new regulatory issues.

 With the industry becoming more dynamic, labour law compliance in India becomes all the more essential.
-Labour law consultants who specialize in the finance sector assist companies in overcoming the particular issues that they encounter, including:
+Labour law consultants who specialize in the finance sector assist companies in overcoming the issues that they encounter, including:

 • Employment Contracts and Benefits: Financial institutions often employ workers under complex contracts.
 A labour law consultant ensures these contracts are in line with the law, providing clarity on salaries, bonuses, retirement benefits, and other benefits.